LJMUSoE/CanvasHacks/Assignments/README.md

 This project contains various enhancement to the Canvas VLE / LMS, relating to setting up assignments and rubrics.
 This document describes a process allowing Canvas users to avoid its in-built rubric design tool by designing their rubrics using spreadsheet software such as Microsoft Excel.

-Enhancement included in this Userscript:
+Enhancements included in this Userscript:
 * When creating an assignment, a tool is included to simplify adding appropriate file extensions when using "Restrict upload file types".
 * In the *Rubric manager*, a tool is included to allow rubrics to be creating using spreadsheets.